llomgui/xatbot-Bot/README.md

 First, edit config.json.example with your data, rename it to config.json.
 If you want to add modules or commands, don't forget to update modules.json or commands.json.

-This project is linked to [OceanProject Website](https://github.com/llomgui/OceanProject-Website) You need to clone this projet to make it work (It has the database).
+This project is linked to [xatbot Website](https://github.com/llomgui/xatbot-Website) You need to clone this projet to make it work (It has the database).

 Once everything is cloned, you can launch bots servers with: php start.php